 Budget travelers aim to save money, and most do not feel entertained when their resources are lost.
-It is vital that visitors to Las Vegas recognize casinos as places of entertainment rather than places for making profits and fortunes.
+It is vital that you recognize casinos as places of entertainment when visiting Vegas, rather than places for making profits and fortunes.

-Even the most determined, avid gamblers observe what can be called "The Cardinal Rule of Las Vegas."
-Here it is: determine how much money you can afford to lose before arrival on the casino floor and stop playing when that money is gone.
+Even the most determined, avid gamblers observe what can be called "The Cardinal Rule of Las Vegas": Determine how much money you can afford to lose before arrival on the casino floor and stop playing when that money is gone.

 If you're an inexperienced gambler, understand your limitations.
 It pays to know what you're doing.
-Have a sound strategy for Blackjack and other common games before entering the casino.
+Understand the rules and develop strategies for common games before entering the casino.

 Finally, understand that casinos and hotels in Las Vegas are designed to keep you gambling.
-The physical design of a casino rarely includes windows, which could provide a distraction.
-Hotel venues often are only accessible with a walk through the main casino.
+The physical design of a casino rarely includes windows, which could provide a distraction or a sobering influence.
+Hotel rooms often are only accessible with a walk through the main casino.

 Parking garages in Las Vegas usually are convenient and sometimes free of charge.
 Even the wait staff is carefully trained to keep you at the tables or slots.
 They'll bring you drinks rather than risk a distraction that could lead customers out of the casino.

-Clearly, there is a line between the Las Vegas visitor who wants to experience the casinos as entertainment and compulsive gamblers.
+Clearly, there is a line drawn between the Las Vegas visitor who wants to experience the casinos as entertainment and compulsive gamblers.
 But the line can blur for some patrons.
 If you find walking away from gambling difficult, you might have a gambling addiction.
 The National Council on Problem Gambling operates the National Problem Gambling Helpline Network (1-800-522-4700) and help is free.